thepaqui/matrices_for_OpenGL/README.md

 This order prevents transformation matrices from negatively impacting each other.
 Though it doesn't prevent Gimbal lock... (you're dreaming if you think I'm gonna learn what a fucking quaternion is)

+## Disclaimer

+This was made with the help of the [LearnOpenGL](https://learnopengl.com/) book,
+cross-referenced with [GLM (OpenGL Mathematics)](https://github.com/g-truc/glm), a mathematics library tailor-made for OpenGL.
+If you want to make a quality program, you should use GLM, not this.

+This was made as a learning experience, so bugs are to be expected.
+I won't actively be maintaining this apart from what I personally need for my own projects.
+I'd recommend using this as a reference if, like me, you're making your own Matrix library as a learning experience.

+Also, if you want to learn OpenGL, the [LearnOpenGL](https://learnopengl.com/) book really is a godsend, I cannot recommend it enough!